marijnh/Eloquent-JavaScript/10_modules.md

 But they remain a bit of a duct-tape ((hack)).
-The ((notation)) is slightly awkward—the things you add to `exports` are not available in the local ((scope)), and it can be hard to automatically determine which things are imported where, for example to automatically check whether all the imported items actually exist in the dependency modules.
+The ((notation)) is slightly awkward—the things you add to `exports` are not available in the local ((scope)).
+And because `require` is a normal function call taking any kind of argument, not just a string literal, it can be hard to determine the dependencies of a module without running it.

 {{index "import keyword", dependency, "ES modules"}}

+{{id es}}

 This is why the JavaScript standard from 2015 introduces its own, different module system.
 These are usually called _((ES modules))_,